varmoh/bootcamp/README.md

 ## Assignment Steps

-1. Study the raw Kubernetes manifests in `k8s/`.
+1. Study the raw Kubernetes manifests in `k8s/` and Makefile.
+Explain what is happening in the Makefile.

 2. Create a Helm chart at `helm/bootcamp`:
    - Convert `deployment.yaml`, `service.yaml`, `configmap.yaml` into Helm templates.